||Brand Shops||Commit an Item||How to do right||Condition of Watches||About Watches||Links|

 D1: Metal: just uniform discoloration, few hardly visible scratches.
 Enamel: faint scratches or abrasion marks in the visible area, more evident damages only in the hidden area.

 D2: Metal: slight spotting, minor corrosion marks, fine scratches.
-Enamel: faint hairlines, small chips only in the invisible area.
+Enamel: hardly distracting hairlines, small chips only in the invisible area.

 D3: Metal: detracting spots and corrosion marks, evident scratches.
 Enamel: evident cracks, but only small chips in the visible area.